 5. Having Someone Screen Calls Saves You Thousands of Dollars.

 As discussed at length above, you’ll never receive the perfect potential client lead at the perfect time.
-Most of your calls will be people you can’t help.
+Most of your calls will be from people you can’t help.
 My firm still receives 10-15 calls a week from people we can’t help.
 Having someone else politely turn that PNC away saves you lots of time – and if that person never gets a consultation with you, you save tons of money.
-There’s (almost – see, absolutes are rare) nothing more frustrating than being excited to meet with a potential client, only to learn that you can’t actual solve their problem.
-That’s not the client’s fault (unless they lied to you), that’s your fault, and a problem that can be fixed by proper screening during intake.
+There’s (almost – see, absolutes are rare) nothing more frustrating than being excited to meet with a potential client, only to learn that you can’t actually solve their problem.
+That’s not the client’s fault (unless they lied to you).
+That’s your fault and a problem that can be fixed by proper screening during intake.

 6. Ruby Receptionist, Back Office Betty, and Other Answering Services Cost You Way More Than You Think.